 Flinders Chase National Park Visitor Centre

-As of December 2020, building has not yet commenced on the new Visitor Centre, but you will find some temporary park ranger offices so you can stop to ask questions if you want to.
+As of December 2021, the building has not yet commenced on the new Visitor Centre, but you will find some park ranger offices so you can stop to ask questions if you want to.
 There is also an undercover BBQ area with picnic tables too.

 Remarkable Rocks are those rock formations that often appear to be defying gravity.
 Photos are seen everywhere, and they are arguably the symbol of Kangaroo Island, if not all of South Australia.